Ilcoups/RedLine-Souls-Assetto-Corsa-Server/SERVER_ANALYSIS.md

    - Cars being driven

 ### **Untapped Data:**
-- Position/lap data (could enable sector times)
+- Position/lap data (could enable sector times) - **Need to check if available**
-- Weather transitions
+- Weather transitions - **Logged but not parsed**
-- Peak concurrent players (could track)
+- Peak concurrent players - **Could track this**
-- Player interactions (close calls, drafting)
+- Player interactions (close calls, drafting) - **Would need position data**
+- **TRUE top speed** - ⚠️ Currently NOT tracked!

+### **⚠️ IMPORTANT: Speed Tracking Limitation**
+**Current Status:** We only track **collision speed**, NOT actual top speed!
+- Logs show: `Collision... rel. speed 121km/h`
+- This is collision impact speed, not player's max cruising speed
+- "Max Speed" in leaderboard is actually "Fastest Crash Speed"

+**To track true top speed, we would need:**
+1. Position update logs (check if AssettoServer supports)
+2. UDP telemetry capture from CSP packets
+3. Or accept current limitation and rename field to be honest

+**Recommendation:** Rename to "Fastest Crash" to avoid confusion

 ---